bradykent/huekey/README.md

 	example() # <--This runs the example scene and changes the lights.
 ```
 After you change the above lines to work, save the file with a name that you'll remember.

 **IMPORTANT:** The command scripts need to be in the same folder as the scenes.py file to work.
+They also need to be executable (Either via the Terminal by running: chmod +x file.command or by Get Info in Finder)

 ##BetterTouchTool
 Now for the final step.
 Open BTT and create your actions, pointing the triggers to "Open Application / File / Script" and then selecting the script you want to run.
 Then test it and it should work!